 Notwithstanding the provisions above, any other concept providing at least the same level of safety shall be demonstrated to the Technical Service and to the Approval Authority within the safety concept that is provided according to the provisions in Annex 12, paragraph 2.”

 “16.1.1.4.1.
-In case of an activated battery master switch, the provisions of paragraph 16.1.1.4. do not apply to vehicles of category FL, EXIII and MEMU according to the “Agreement concerning the International Carriage of Dangerous Goods by Road (ADR)” having an actuating device for the battery master switch outside of the cabin.”
+The provisions of paragraph 16.1.1.4. do not apply to vehicles, if:

+- they are equipped with a feature specifically to enable the de-energization of the electrical circuits according to the “Agreement concerning the International Carriage of Dangerous Goods by Road (ADR)”;

+- they have a control device for the feature to enable the de-energization of the electrical circuits, installed outside of the cabin; and